Seeing Across Views: Benchmarking Spatial Reasoning of Vision-Language Models in Robotic Scenes

 \subsection{Answer Balancing and Randomization}

 After generating QA instances and completing manual verification, we apply an additional balancing step to ensure that answer distributions are statistically uniform.
 Specifically, correct answers are randomized across different option indices and color assignments, preventing systematic biases that could allow models to exploit position- or color-based heuristics.
-This balancing guarantees that success on the benchmark requires genuine multi-view reasoning rather than exploiting superficial answer patterns or positional priors.
+This balancing guarantees that success on the benchmark requires genuine spatial reasoning and affordance understanding rather than relying on superficial answer patterns.